microsoft/microsoft-ui-xaml-specs/active/InputValidation/InputValidation.md

 ```

 #### C# only - Person (Model)
 Person.Name is the source of the bind (this.ViewModel.Person.Name).
-Person derives from ValidationWrapper (app code) which will provide the data validation for Name.
+Person derives from ValidationWrapper (app code) which will provide the GetValue/SetValue methods which perform data validation for Name.
 It’s marked with [MinLength] and [MaxLength] data annotations.
 The property accessors use GetValue/SetValue in the base ValidationWrapper class for storage and to check the validity.

 ``` csharp
 using System.ComponentModel.DataAnnotations;